Fort Myers Senior High School: Andrew D. Gwynne Institute and growth

 By 1914, growth demanded that more facilities be created to properly educate Fort Myers high school students.
 At a cost of $40,000, supported by a bond, the Gwynne High School opened its doors in October of 1914.
 The building faced Second Street on the corner of Royal Palm.
 It was slightly smaller than the Gwynne Institute but was still very impressive.
 It was three stories tall and made of red brick.
 Over the entrance, “Gwynne High School” was carved onto a large concrete stone.
-The first floor housed the principal’s office and four large laboratories which included room to room- telephone service.
-The second floor had seven large classrooms, the library, and two rooms equipped to show movies.
+The first floor housed the principal’s office and four large laboratories with room-to-room telephone service.
+The second floor had seven large classrooms, a library, and two rooms equipped to show movies.
 The building was equipped with electric bells and fire alarms.
 The lower level had showers, restrooms, a cloakroom, and a boiler room.
 It was another facility that the community took great pride in.
 At that time, the Gwynne Institute became the elementary school while Gwynne High School accommodated grades 7 through 12.
 This particular building was also referred to as Fort Myers High School, Myers High, and the New High.
 This building served as the high school from October 1914 through May 1921.

 Four men served as its principal during that span: R.M.
 Sealey 1914, J.F.
 Farrow 1915, C.W.
 Crumly 1916-18, and H.F.
 Steedly 1919-20.
-In the fall of 1920 a beginning and end took place.
+In the fall of 1920, a beginning and end took place.
 Principal H.F.
-Steedly welcomed back 126 students, including members of the very first football team, however, this would be the last year that Gwynne High School would house the high school.
-In the Fall of 1921 it became the Junior High with grades 7 through 9 and would remain so until 1950.
+Steedly welcomed back 126 students, including members of the very first football team; however, this would be the last year that Gwynne High School would house the high school.
+In the fall of 1921, it became the junior high with grades 7 through 9 and would remain so until 1950.
 In 1976 the building was torn down and today the site serves as a parking lot for the United Telephone Company.